digitaltrails/vdu_controls/README.md

 > [!CAUTION]
 > The supplied translations should be regarded as samples.
 > They are unverified and may be incorrect.
+>
+> To date, there hasn't been any expression of interest in the localization
+> features.
+The existing translations mainly remain for testing purposes.

 Where a supported locale is right-to-left oriented, layouts will be reconfigured appropriately.